Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 Landslides during monsoon (avoid Jul-Sep travel on hill roads)

-For solo travelers, including women, Shimla is comfortable.
-Mall Road is well-lit and busy until 10 PM.
+For solo travelers, women included, Shimla is comfortable.
+Mall Road stays well-lit and busy until 10 PM.

 2 days: Enough for Mall Road, The Ridge, Christ Church, and Jakhoo Temple.